devicehive/devicehive-audio-analysis/README.md

 ```bash
 python capture.py
 ```
-It will capture and process 5 seconds long samples in cycle.\
+It will capture and process samples in a loop.\
 To get info about parameters run
 ```bash
 python capture.py --help